Marianne Evans Mount, PhD

-In 2022, Christendom College honored Marianne with the St. Catherine of Siena Award for Distinguished Service to the Church and Catholic Higher Education.
-Other awards she has received include the DETC Distinguished Service Award in 2005, the Loudoun County Woman of the Year for Education Award in 2007, Mount St. Mary’s University’s Bicentennial Medal for pioneering work in Catholic distance education in 2007, and the Outstanding Graduate Research Award at the 27th Annual Research to Practice Conference in 2008.
+Dr. Mount’s honors include Christendom College’s St. Catherine of Siena Award for Distinguished Service to the Church and Catholic Higher Education, DETC Distinguished Service Award, Loudoun County Woman of the Year for Education Award, Mount St. Mary’s University’s Bicentennial Medal, and the Outstanding Graduate Research Award at the 27th Annual Research to Practice Conference.

 Dr. Mount earned her Ph.D. in Human Development from Virginia Tech in 2008.
 She has been an active Dame of Malta for 35 years.